haydensprinkle/covid-data-app/README.md

 # covid-data-app
-A simple site to display Covid-19 data on a state and county level within the U.S.
+A simple site to display COVID-19 data on a county level within the U.S.
+Created to practice web design concepts as well as REST API interactions and working with JSON data